-All handwritten entries in the medical record shall be made in ink and shall be clear, complete, and legible.
-Orders which are, in the opinion of the authorized individual responsible for executing the order, illegible, unclear, incomplete, or improperly documented (such as those containing prohibited abbreviation and symbols) will not be implemented.
+Orders which are, in the opinion of the authorized individual responsible for executing the order, unclear, incomplete, or improperly documented will not be implemented.
 Improper orders shall be called to the attention of the ordering practitioner immediately.
 The authorized individual will contact the practitioner, request a verbal order for clarification, read back the order, and document the clarification in the medical record.
-This verbal order must be signed by the ordering practitioner as described in Subsection 4.4.1.
+This verbal order must be signed by the ordering practitioner as described in Subsection 4.3.1.